BSchilperoort/TeachBooks/docs/source/external.rst

 * or \https://gitlab.domainname.tld/**GROUP**/**SUBGROUP**/**PROJECT**/blob/**TAG**/path/to/file.md

 Instead of a ``tag``, it is possible to refer to a branch as well.
-However, this content is not guaranteed to stay the same.
-Therefore it's best practice to only refer to tags associated with releases.
+However, this content is not guaranteed to stay the same (i.e., if the branch is modified with additional commits).
+Therefore it's best practice to only refer to tags associated with releases, as this will guarantee that the content in your book only changes when you explicitly update the tag.